rapid7/lecli/README.md

 Example:

-    lecli getsavedquery <uuid of the saved query>
+    lecli get savedquery <uuid of the saved query>

 ####Create a new saved query
 Create a new saved query with the given arguments: